LINWEN607/congregate/README.md

 Best practice is to first migrate ONLY users by running:

 * `congregate ui &` - Open the UI in your browser (by default `localhost:8000`), select and stage all users.
-* `congregate update-staged-user-info` - Check output for found and NOT found users on destination.
+* `congregate migrate --skip-group-export --skip-group-import --skip-project-export --skip-project-import` - Inspect the dry-run output in:
+  * `data/dry_run_user_migration.json`
+  * `data/congregate.log`
   * Inspect `data/staged_users.json` if any of the NOT found users are blocked as, by default, they will not be migrated.
   * To explicitly remove blocked users from staged users, groups and projects run `congregate remove-blocked-users`.
-* `congregate migrate --skip-group-export --skip-group-import --skip-project-export --skip-project-import` - Inspect the output in:
-  * `data/dry_run_user_migration.json`
-  * `data/congregate.log`
 * `congregate migrate --skip-group-export --skip-group-import --skip-project-export --skip-project-import --commit`

 ##### Migrate groups and sub-groups